 But, how to make money on Pinterest with a blog?
 The concept is simple: you create pins on Pinterest to generate traffic to your blog and monetize this traffic through display advertising, affiliate marketing, selling your own services/products, and more.

 Many things come to play when you’re creating the best pins for your blog.
 But the basic thing to remember is to create attractive and well-optimized pins which I will discuss later.
 When people click on your pin, they can go to your blog or website, increasing your blog traffic.
 Not only that, they might click on your ads, purchase through your affiliate links or directly buy your products.

 Bloggers from across niches know that Pinterest holds a significant amount of force in attracting traffic, so they know Pinterest must be an integral part of their marketing campaign.

 I am one of these bloggers who use this method of making money with Pinterest.
 Pinterest is my main traffic source and from which this blog you are reading right now makes money.
 My Pinterest account gets between 3 million and 6 million impressions which translate to roughly 100,000 sessions on my blog every month.

-At least 80% of my blog’s monthly traffic come from Pinterest.
+Between 60 and 70 percent of my blog’s monthly traffic comes from Pinterest.